-The dynamic interplay between pathogen, rodent and human factors driving Lassa fever spillover events occur over different time-scales.
-At the rapid end of the time-scale are the infectious period of LASV in individual rodents (1-2 months) and rodent life expectancy (<1 year), while the protracted end of the spectrum includes changes in rodent community structure due to land use change or invasive species (decades) and human longevity (i.e., life expectancy in Sierra Leone is 60 years) (Leirs, Verhagen, and Verheyen 1993; Wells, Lakim, and O’Hara 2014; Dalecky et al. 2015; Safronetz et al. 2022; World Health Organisation 2023).
+Further, the dynamic interplay between pathogen, rodent and human factors driving Lassa fever spillover events occurs across different time scales.
+At the rapid end of the time scale is the infectious period of LASV in individual rodents (1-2 months) and rodent life expectancy (<1 year), while the protracted end of the spectrum includes changes in rodent community structure due to land use change or invasive species (decades) and human longevity (i.e., life expectancy in Sierra Leone is 60 years) (Leirs, Verhagen, and Verheyen 1993; Wells, Lakim, and O’Hara 2014; Dalecky et al. 2015; Safronetz et al. 2022; World Health Organisation 2023).
 The age at which humans are infected with LASV is also thought to be associated with the severity of disease and is expected to lead to long-term immunity (Duvignaud et al. 2021; Strampe et al. 2021; Garry 2023).
-The force-of-infection from rodent to human populations will dictate the age-stratified infection risk in humans (Davis and Calvet 2005; Arthur et al. 2017).
-For example, in our study system the low prevalence of antibodies to LASV suggests minimal transmission within the rodent population and therefore the annual probability of a human being infected in these setting is low.
-This will lead to human infections occurring in older age groups who may develop more severe disease.
-However, our study also shows that most of the rodents remain susceptible to infection which, were they to be exposed to LASV, would promote LASV transmission and an outbreak within rodent populations which could shift the risk of infection in humans to lower age groups and expected less severe disease.
-Therefore, multi-year studies of LASV and rodents at high temporal frequency (i.e., monthly) would be beneficial to understand these complex dynamics occurring over different time-scales which drive transmission of LASV among rodent populations.
+In addition, the force-of-infection from rodent to human populations will dictate the age-stratified infection risk in humans (Davis and Calvet 2005; Arthur et al. 2017).
+For example, in the study system sampled as part of this thesis, the low prevalence of LASV antibodies suggests minimal transmission within the rodent population and therefore the annual probability of a human being infected in these setting is likely low.
+This is expected to lead to human infections occurring in older age groups, with these individuals developing more severe disease.
+However, our study also shows that most of the rodents remain susceptible to infection which, were they to be exposed to LASV, would promote LASV transmission and an outbreak within rodent populations, which could shift the risk of infection in humans to younger age groups who are expected to develop less severe disease.
+Therefore, similar to the suggestion in the above paragraph, multi-year studies of LASV and rodents would be beneficial to understand these complex dynamics.

-Finally, there is increasing drive for data consolidation to support “big data” approaches to zoonotic infectious disease risk prediction and preparedness (Carlson et al. 2021).
+Finally, there is an increasing drive for data consolidation to support “big data” approaches to zoonotic infectious disease risk prediction and preparedness (Carlson et al. 2021).
 These approaches typically consolidate data from multiple studies or public repositories of data and often span disciplinary boundaries (Garine-Wichatitsky et al. 2022).
-The increasing availability of repositories (e.g., GBIF) for raw and processed data must be adopted by the research community to accelerate the volume of data that are available for these analyses but this needs to be balanced with appropriate attribution for researchers focussed on primary data collection (Bahlai et al. 2019; @ Carlson et al. 2021).
-Importantly, these data must be shared with adequate meta-data to support appropriate secondary analyses.
-The development and adoption of protocol harmonisation and reporting standards of rodent and pathogen sampling would ensure adequate meta-data are available, as has been adopted in several biomedical disciplines (i.e., CONSORT) (Schulz et al. 2010).
-Improving reporting standards also supports the adoption of risk-of-bias tools (e.g., “Risk-Of-Bias In studies of Temporal Trends in ecology” (ROBITT)), which can allow data-intensive methods to adjust for geographic, temporal and sampling biases within the contributing datasets (Navarro et al. 2021; Boyd et al. 2022).
+The increasing availability of repositories (e.g., GBIF) for raw and processed data should be embraced by the research community to accelerate the volume of data that are available for analysis.
+This ought to be balanced with appropriate attribution for researchers involved in the primary data collection (Bahlai et al. 2019; @ Carlson et al. 2021).
+Importantly, the data must be shared with adequate meta-data to support appropriate secondary analyses.
+As discussed above, the development and adoption of protocol harmonisation and reporting standards of rodent and pathogen sampling studies is needed and would help ensure that important meta-data are available, as has been adopted in several biomedical disciplines (i.e., CONSORT) (Schulz et al. 2010).
+Improving reporting standards also supports the adoption of risk-of-bias tools (e.g., “Risk-Of-Bias In studies of Temporal Trends in ecology” (ROBITT)), which facilitates the adjustment for geographic, temporal and sampling biases within the contributing datasets (Navarro et al. 2021; Boyd et al. 2022).

 Concluding remarks